verifyica-team/verifyica/ADVANCED_TOPICS.md

 Maybe you don't need a lock, but a semaphore because a test method generates significant load

+---

 Example solution:

-- test 3 is in a semaphore boundary
+- test 3 is in a semaphore boundary scoped to the class

 ```java
 import org.antublue.verifyica.api.Argument;